Esteban García (racing driver): Entrepreneur

-Garcia was the founder of the Realstone real estate fund.
+García is the founder of the Realstone real estate fund.
 He currently serves as a board member for the company, which was founded in Lausanne in 2004.

 Sailing

-Garcia is passionate about sailing and in 2009, as skipper of the Realstone TP52 Matador, he won the TP class of the Royal Regatta of Palma de Mallorca.
+García is passionate about sailing and in 2009, as skipper of the Realstone TP52 Matador, he won the TP class of the Royal Regatta of Palma de Mallorca.
 Since 2013, he has managed Realtime Sailing, a professional sailing team that participates in ocean racing.
 He also organizes the Realstone Cup on Lake Geneva, launched in 2010.

 Racing career

-In addition to the sailing team, Garcia also runs a motorsport racing team.
+In addition to the sailing team, García also runs a motorsport racing team.
 His driving career began in 2013 in the V de V Challenge Monoplace.
 With the switch to sports car and GT racing, his first successes came.
 He finished the 2018 Gulf 12 Hours in the Ligier JS P3 in third place in the prototype class and the 2020 European Le Mans Series in fifth place in the LMP3 classification.
 In 2021, he made his debut in the 24 Hours of Le Mans.
 Together with Loïc Duval and Norman Nato, he finished 17th in the final standings in the Oreca 07.